When Should I Take The MCAT? A Guide To Scheduling Your Exam

 Studying for the MCAT

-The MCAT encompasses a tremendous amount of material, material that is manipulated into questions that may trip you up.
+The MCAT encompasses a tremendous amount of material, manipulated into questions that may trip you up.
 But don’t let that scare you away.
-The MCAT is a monster, but we’ve devised the perfect guide to studying to help you slay the beast here.
+The MCAT is a monster, but we’ve devised the perfect guide to mastering the MCAT exam requirements to help you slay the beast successfully.

 FAQs: When to Take the MCAT